intel-analytics/BigDL-2.x/python/nano/example/tensorflow/transfer_learning/Readme.md

 We use the Mobile Net V2 as our base model, build our model combined with Preprocessing, Prediction and other Layers.
 The initial loss and accuary will be printed before training steps like this:

 ```
-Number of trainable Varaiables: 2
+Number of trainable variables: 2
 26/26 [==============================] - 5s 87ms/step - loss: 0.9020 - accuracy: 0.4468
 initial loss: 0.90
 initial accuracy: 0.45